bedircaushi/NewsApiJava/README.md

 Data definiton language cen be found [here](https://github.com/bedircaushi/JavaApiWebScrapping/blob/master/news/news/news.sql).

+All the needed dependencies can be found in `pom.xml` file

 ## Getting Started

 Initially in an empty folder clone the project using this command: